 WEAPONS & UNIFORMS NA: Weapons and items that appear to be weapons are not allowed at WBC.
 For more details, see http://www.boardgamers.org/policies01.htm.

 SMOKING NA: There is no smoking in public areas throughout WBC.
 If you need to smoke, please step outside.
 Do NOT open windows.
-Attendees are reminded NOT to bring outside food and drink onto the premises.
-Lancaster Host does not allow it.
+Attendees are reminded NOT to bring outside food and drink into the meeting rooms.
+Seven Springs does not allow it.

-PRIZES: Players are reminded to check the event kiosks in Paradise Terrace to see advancement priority for later rounds.
-It is not uncommon in multi-player games for non-winners to advance, so if you want to play, always check to see if there are openings in the later rounds.
+PRIZES: Players are reminded to check the event kiosks in the Kiosk hallway of the Convention Center to see advancement priority for later rounds.
+It is not uncommon in multiplayer games for non-winners to advance, so if you want to play, always check to see if there are openings in the later rounds.
 It is not the GM's responsibility to find you.
 You must check the kiosk to determine your standing or appear at the next round to check for vacancies.
-If you do win a prize, remember to collect it at New Holland before leaving.
+If you do win a prize, remember to collect it at Stag Pass before leaving.
 Although we hold prizes for pickup next year, we must charge a shipping and handling fee if you want them delivered in the interim.
-Also, remember to check the back of any Plaques you win for GMT events for merchandise credits.
+Also, remember to check the back of any Plaques you win in GMT events for merchandise credits.

 EXPERIENCE LEVELS: Please honor the experience requirements of events.
 Class A (red) events are for experienced players only.
-Class B (yellow) events allow beginners only if you have at least read the rules or attended the mandatory demonstration in Paradise Assembly.
+Class B (yellow) events allow beginners only if you have at least read the rules or attended the mandatory demonstration in the Exhibit Hall Annex.
 Do NOT expect to be taught the game during the event.
 Class C (green) events have GMs who have agreed to coach players during play.

 PLAYING TIMES: Be considerate and play promptly, keeping within the duration of the event's listed playing time.
 Failure to do so not only causes problems when the space you occupy is needed for another event, it can distress your opponents by making them miss the start of their next event.
 And it slows down the entire tournament while others wait for you to finish before they can start another round.
 Failure to adhere to the scheduled playing times forces GMs to make adjudications which neither they nor you will enjoy - especially since we advise heavy bias against those who play slowly.
 Most event playing times are already estimated on the long side but if you cannot keep up with even that pace, restrict your play to Open Gaming.